Edvid/New-World-Dedicated-Stat-Program/README.md

 `> Nations > Ireland` to select Ireland or `< > France` to select france if you within another nation just before.
 Use `<...` as freely as you wish.
 `+0.5 admEfficiency`, or for other objects, it might be slightly more

-## Example of command change file

-Below is an example of the commands used in praxis.
-Here we create two nations, Denmark and Sweden, and change some of their stats.
-We will be changing stats that are objects and navigate all over the place, not just to nations.
-We will be showing how to add a whole new instance of an object in an array if needed (the bog for the Danish Climate), and we will be creating Sweden as a copy of Denmark.
-Comments will be accompanying most stat change lines.

-<pre># Select The Nations Array
-> Nations
-# Create syntax.
-In this case Create Nation
-+> Denmark
-# Deselect all
-<...
-# Select Cultures Array
-> Cultures
-# Create syntax again.
-In this case Create new Culture
-+> Danish
-# Create German culture too
-+> German
-# Deselect Cultures
-<
-# Also Select Religions and make the religions in the game and how they relate to eachother
-<... > Religions
-+> Catholic
-+> Protestantism
-> Protestantism > Opinions
-+> Catholic
-="Skeptical"Catholic.Score
-# Select Nations And then Denmark and then CultureGroups in Denmark
-<... > Nations > Denmark > CultureGroups
-# Create syntax once again.
-Stats within aren't as strictly enforced in format
-# programmatically.
-This is done only via convention between updaters.
-# Make sure you spell everything corectly.
-+> Danish
-# Set "Points" (percentage) of People in Denmark being Danish
-> Danish
-=95Points
-# Same for German.
-Though using dot syntax.
-This way you can temporarily select
-# and change a stat within an object or sub-object without it having selected that
-# for the next stat change line
-<
-+> German
-=3German.Points
-# For the sake of demonstration, I will select German anyways
-> German
-+2Points
-< <
-="Danish"CulRep
-="Protestantism"RelRep

-> ReligionGroups
--100Pagan.Points
-+> Protestantism
-+100Protestantism.Points
-< > Climates
-###
-Set pixel counts within Climates of Denmark.
-The following Climates are precreated at nation creation, but the game allows for more specific climates to be created during the game:

-Polar Desert.ClimateScore = 0
-Taiga And Tundra.ClimateScore = 0.25
-Montane Forest.ClimateScore = 0.6
-Medditereanian.ClimateScore = 0.85
-Arid.ClimateScore = 0.65
-Steppe.ClimateScore = 0.75
-Moderate.ClimateScore = 1
-Sub Tropical.ClimateScore = 0.75
-Tropical.ClimateScore = 0.6
-Savanna.ClimateScore = 0.65
-Desert.ClimateScore = 0.05
-Coastal Desert.ClimateScore = 0.35

-# END

-=1950Moderate.Pixels
-# Example of specific climate.
-It is local to only the Nation of Denmark and
-# its ClimateScore is not shared across other nations
-+> Bog
-=0.6Bog.ClimateScore
-=50Bog.Pixels

-#Feel free to abuse the Deselect all as much as you want to make your life easier
-<...
-> Nations
-# Create Syntax but it copies all stats from Denmark.
-# This is purely for demonstration purposes.
-# It might be a much more useful feature if nations with similar
-# stats, religions and cultures; or if the game has a template nation to build
-# new nations from
-+> Sweden = Denmark
-> Sweden
-# Sweden has Majority Swedish Culture, not Danish
-=5CultureGroups.Danish.Points
-=0CultureGroups.German.Points
-<... > Cultures
-+> Swedish
-# Witness the construction of a culture having an opinion on another!
-> Swedish > Opinions
-+> Danish
-> Danish
-="Skeptical"Score
-<... > Nations > Sweden > CultureGroups
-+> Swedish
-=95Swedish.Points
-<
-="Swedish"CulRep
-# Sweden has Mountains, and is also generally bigger
-> Climates
-+1400Moderate.Pixels
-+600Mountainous.Pixels

-# Time sync everything
-sync</pre>

-Better color coding is possible inside the program itself, if you upload this string as a file and open `Open change command list debug terminal`.

 ## How to debug

-If you wanna make absolutely sure you ahve written stat changes correctly before sharing with staff, you can test if the stuff runs by saving your text as a file that you can upload to the website.
+If you wanna make absolutely sure you have written stat changes correctly before sharing with staff, you can test if the stuff runs by saving your text as a file that you can upload to the website.
 The uploading would add what you wrote onto what is already canon in the game, but only for you, and only until you reload the page.
 Here you can test if the program changes the stats the right way, if it crashes or if it brings up pop up alerts in the middle of your screen.

 ### Keep an eye out for subtle errors

 Some errors are easy to spot.
 Sometimes the nation sheet for a nation doesn't even load, or sometimes an alert is right in your face.
 But to double check you may also consider

-+ Scrolling down and double checking if the values you've written in changes, show up with the expected value in the right cells.
++ Scrolling down and double checking if the values you've written in changes, show up with the expected value in the right cells, and that all tables generate without the sheet being cut short.
 + Opening your browsers debuggin tool via f12 or ctrl+shift+I and navigating to the console tab, to look out for any red messages that relate to your written changes.

 Does everything seem to be fine, you can savely share your changes with whoever has the github rights to put them in and let it be canon.